mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 - If the overlying transport determines that this packet may be freely reordered, the sender sets the R flag.

-- If the overlying transport determines that this packet is the last to be sent in this direction, the sender sets the S flag; see
+- If the overlying transport determines that the connection is shutting down, and no further packets will be sent in this direction other than packets part of this shutdown, the sender sets the S flag; see
- {{bidirectional-stop-signaling}} for details.
+{{twostop}} for details.

 ## Receiver Behavior

 When a receiver receives a packet containing a PLUS Basic Header, it processes the values in the Basic Header as follows:

 - It verifies that the magic number is the constant 0xd800fff.
+If the receiver is expecting a PLUS packet, and it does not see this value, it drops the packet without further processing.

 - It verifies the integrity of the information in the PLUS Basic Header, using information carried in the overlying transport.
 Packets failing integrity